 NOTE: Swarthmore students do not declare a major until the end of the sophomore year.
-These figures are based on the most recent graduating class, and the percentage is based on the number of majors (with many students carrying two majors).
+These figures are based on the most recent graduating class.
+Unlike the figures in section J, the percentages here are based on the number of students graduating (with many students carrying two majors).